5 Amazing Reasons Music is the Best Gift To Humans

 3./ Music Helps Other Cognitive Functions

 Aside from reading, speech, and memory, music training also has an impact on our achievement in non-verbal reasoning, visual-motor integration task, and math.
-Not all research results, however, have matched up on these.
+Not all research results, however, have matched up on the last one.
 But, I’m mentioning them nonetheless.

 According to a study, children who had music training fared better in this test compared to the ones who didn’t have a music background at all.